Linda Kay MBACP (Snr. Accred)

 Various NHS Study Days including: working with anger, eating disorders, suicide, sexual abuse, childhood bereavement, self-harm

-I have over 16 years experience as a counsellor.
-I spent 3 years as a volunteer with Turning Point, a national charity, supporting drug and alcohol users and their friends/families; I worked for 10 years as a practice counsellor in 2 GP surgeries; and for the past 3 years I have been employed as a school counsellor working with 11-16 year old students.
+I have over 20 years experience as a counsellor.
+I spent 3 years as a volunteer with Turning Point, a national charity, supporting drug and alcohol users and their friends/families; I worked for 10 years as a practice counsellor in 2 GP surgeries; and for 6 years I was employed as a school counsellor working with 11-16 year old students.
 I am also a qualified teacher and have worked in both Secondary and Further Education.
 I have a small private practice working with individuals, couples and young people.

 I am an adopter and worked for some years as a trainer for Adoption UK running courses for adoptive parents on therapeutic parenting skills.